HomeArticlesGuideYield & Combustion Explained

 Step 4: Calculate Heat of Combustion

-Heat of combustion measures the energy released when a fuel burns completely, and it's the standard value used both to compare fuel energy density and as a building-block data point in broader thermochemistry calculations like Hess's law.
+Heat of combustion measures the energy released when a fuel burns completely.
+It's the standard value used both to compare fuel energy density and as a building-block data point in broader thermochemistry calculations like Hess's law.

 The Heat of Combustion Calculator calculates this energy release from a fuel's combustion data, representing a theoretical ceiling that assumes complete combustion.